Skip to content

 Strict Validation

-All schema models use extra="forbid", so passing unrecognized fields raises a ValidationError.
+Most schema models use extra="forbid", so passing unrecognized fields raises a ValidationError.
 This is intentional: iscc-schema defines a standard, and strictness catches typos early.
 It also matches JSON-LD semantics, where extra fields without @context mappings would be meaningless to processors.
+Service metadata objects are the deliberate exception — TDM, GenAI, Identifiers, their nested identifier items, and the inline service objects in IsccMeta set extra="allow" to preserve forward-compatible service signals across versions.

 Downstream consumers who need flexibility can subclass with a one-line override: